galactusclb/Nextjs16-Nodejs-monorepo/README.md

 ## API Documentation

-API endpoints are available in the `api/API.postman_collection.json` file for Postman testing.
+The following endpoints are available for the Check Ministry Order App API:

 ### Main Endpoints